Interested in Cleveland?

 Tree Frog Canopy Tours near Loudonville reportedly offers an excellent hardwood zipline adventure.

 Lake Erie Beaches are an excellent summer attraction.
 Pack a picnic.
-The most popular beaches near Cleveland are Huntington Reservation in Bay Village, Edgewater Park in Cleveland (near W 25th), Mentor Headlands in Mentor, and Lake Metroparks Fairport Harbor Lakefront Park Beach.
-Mentor headlands has about a mile of natural sand beach and tends to be the least crowded of the three.
+The most popular beaches near Cleveland are Huntington Reservation in Bay Village, Edgewater Beach in Cleveland (near W 25th), Mentor Headlands in Mentor, and Lake Metroparks Fairport Harbor Lakefront Park Beach.
+Mentor headlands has about a mile of natural sand beach, the largest in Ohio, and tends to be the least crowded of Greater Cleveland beaches.
 Fairport Harbor Beach is protected by a breakwall which mutes the wave action for smaller children; it also has a dog beach.
-Huntington Reservation has an ice cream stand, but can get quite crowded in the summer time.
+Huntington Reservation has an ice cream stand and good views of the Cleveland skyline, but can get quite crowded in the summer time.